-I am usually on campus Monday and Tuesdays and Fridays from 9:30-6:30pm.
-I can also be available after class on Mondays, or by appointment.
+I am usually on campus Tuesdays, Thursdays and Fridays from 10:30am-6:30pm.
+I can also be available after class on Fridays but you must make an appointment if you want to meet with me anytime other than office hours.